peranakanfrancis/mary/content/en/sacraments/matrimony/marriage-checklist.md

 - The CMPC programme takes 6 weeks ( 1 ½ - 2 months).
 You should aim to complete your CMPC Session at least 6 months before the date of your wedding, so register as soon as you can.
 - Take your CMPC Certificate with all the other documents to the Parish Office for the next step.

-### 2. If you do not belong to SFX Parish
+### 2. If you do not belong to Church of Holy Name Mary Parish
 - Return to your designated Parish and if you choose to get married there then visit your home Parish office and enquire about their procedures.
-- If you choose to get married in SFX visit your designated home Parish Office to obtain a letter from your Parish Priest to this effect.
+- If you choose to get married in Church of Holy Name Mary visit your designated home Parish Office to obtain a letter from your Parish Priest to this effect.
 Than continue with Step 1 (i) above.

 ### 3. Documents to prepare
 - Updated Baptism and Confirmation Certificate (6 months validity)